FAQ

 How long are courses?
 What time do courses start?
 Can I take CFSC and CRFSC on the same day?

-Please arrive at 8:45am.
+Please arrive by 8:45am.

 Courses start at 9:00am sharp.
 Late arrivals are not permitted.